Euro 2022 TV schedule: Where can I watch the games?

 Everything you need to know ahead of the tournament this summer

-Euro 2022 finally gets underway in July after the tournament was postponed by a year due to the pandemic.
+Euro 2022 is finally underway after the tournament was postponed by a year due to the pandemic.

 England have the chance to claim victory on home soil after falling short at the semi-final stage in the 2019 World Cup and the Lionesses remain unbeaten since head coach Sarina Wiegman took charge.